 All this happened while my passion (eugh—I hate that word) for Starcraft reached its nadir at the start of Legacy of the Void.
 One of my many character flaws that I'm infuriated by is my inability to compromise.
 If I'm interested in something, I have to know it all and see it all—I can never be a casual fan.
 Towards the end, I had been writing at TL because I felt I had to, rather than because I wanted to; I was slowly becoming more and more apathetic to the games I was watching.
 As new blood arrived in the TL writing staff, I suddenly realised that it was time to call it quits.
 My final maps I watched were Games 5 and 6 of the HSC XV Finals between Zest and ByuN on 23 July 2017—I know this as I have a spreadsheet listing nearly every map of professional SC2 that I've ever watched.
-It currently stands at 13,025 columns.
+It currently stands at 13,025 rows.
 I don't watch another map for over two years.

 My first SC2 tournament was Iron Squid 1.
 I loved it, but for some bizarre reason never followed up on it.
 Uni was tough at the time—I was slowly realising that I really wasn't good enough—and the daily grind to improve took up nearly every waking moment of my day.
 Eventually, I am done with my course; I am thoroughly disappointed with my mediocre results.
 The summer passes by in a wave of apathy and failed job applications.
 One evening, I happen to click through to the start of the WCS Season 2 Finals on twitch, and am hooked for good.